elidickinson/PutioJanitor/README.md

 ## GitHub Actions Integration

-This repository includes a GitHub Actions workflow that runs the script automatically once per day at 2:00 AM UTC.
-The workflow file is already set up in `.github/workflows/putio-manager.yml`.
+This repository includes a GitHub Actions workflow that runs the script automatically once per day at 10:00 UTC (5:00 AM Eastern Time).
+The workflow file is already set up in `.github/workflows/cleanup.yml`.

 ### Testing the Workflow